Football at the 2019 Pan American Games – Men's team squads

-The men's football tournament at the 2019 Pan American Games will be held in Lima from 29 July to 10 August 2019.
+The men's football tournament at the 2019 Pan American Games was held in Lima from 29 July to 10 August 2019.
 The eight teams involved in the tournament were required to register a squad of 18 players, including two goalkeepers.

 Teams participating in the men's competition were restricted to under-22 players (born on or after 1 January 1997) with a maximum of three overage players allowed.